b3p3k0/xsmbseek/README.md

 - **SMBSeek configuration**: Handled by SMBSeek itself (`smbseek/conf/config.json`)

 ### Server List Enhancements
 - Favorite (★), Avoid (☠), and Probe (🧪) columns sit at the front of the server table.
-The Probe indicator shows ○ when a host hasn’t been probed yet, △ once a probe snapshot exists, and ✖ is reserved for future “issue detected” states.
+The Probe indicator shows ○ when a host hasn’t been probed yet, △ once a probe snapshot exists with no ransomware hits, and ✖ when returned filenames match indicators defined in `smbseek/conf/config.json` (e.g., `HOW_TO_DECRYPT_FILES.txt` or `README-ID-*.txt`).

 ### Scan Templates
 - Use the **Start New Scan** dialog’s Templates toolbar to save your favorite combinations of search strings, regions, and execution settings.